-This Anti-Bullying PSA Is Also A Pretty Great Burger King Ad | Fast Company
+This Anti-Bullying PSA Is Also A Pretty Great Burger King Ad

 Who: Burger King, David Miami

 Why we care: We’ve seen anti-bullying PSAs, and we’ve definitely seen burger-chain ads, but rarely have we seen them together in the same spot.
-Here, Burger King manages to pull it off by marking National Bullying Prevention Month with a PSA set in its restaurants.
+Which makes perfect sense.
+But here, Burger King manages to pull off this odd couple of advertising by marking National Bullying Prevention Month with a PSA set in its restaurants.